srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

     }
 ```

+Sure is, you can put an asterisk to the linecard number place and list certain ports on all line cards.

 ### Context

-A cool feature that both wildcards and ranges share is being able to enter the expanded context.
+A cool feature that both wildcards and ranges share is the ability to enter into the expanded context.
 Imagine that you want to analyze the state of the configured interfaces interactively.
-You can do so by entering the context of all your interfaces in one go:
+Well, you can do just that by entering the context of all your interfaces all at once:

 ```srl
 --{ + running }--[  ]--